 Once a Player has gone out, the Player with the lowest deadwood score in their hand is the winner, and takes 0 points for the game.
 The other Players must then assign themselves the penalty points, based on the cards and melds in their hands.

 The winner receives the pool, and then the Players each deal in their wager for another game, the deck is shuffled, and another game is started.
 However, scores are kept between games.

 Players who reach the 101-point limit must leave the game.
-Generally, they are not welcome back at the table until an entire new set of games is being played.
+Generally, they are not welcome back at the table until an entirely new set of games is being played.
 This ensures that the Players at a table are constantly cycling, ensuring Players do not hog the same table all night.

 - Players must draw and discard one card to complete their turn.